hpsa/hpe-application-automation-tools-plugin/doc/ALM_Integration.md

 **Note:** For environments with Internet Explorer 9 and ALM version 12.20 or later: The report, normally accessible through a link in the console log, will not be available.

-## Create/Update the AUT Environment Configuration Using ALM Lab Management
+## Create or update the AUT Environment Configuration using ALM Lab Management

-If you have Lab Management activated in ALM, you can create/update an AUT Environment Configuration for an existing AUT Environment in ALM.
+If you have Lab Management activated in ALM, you can create/update an AUT Environment Configuration for an existing AUT environment in ALM.

 #### **Set up a job**